 I was kindly asked by Interflora to write a guest blog on plants for bees (below), as part of their campaign promoting bee awareness.
 I’ve described my top 5 bee plants along the lines of a kind of botanical Desert Island Discs.
+They’re all easy to grow and good for a variety of bees – honeybees, Bumbles and solitaries.
 I’m not sure which one I would take with me if all the others were washed away… What would your top 5 be?

 As the countryside becomes more and more of a green desert, gardeners have an increasingly important role to play to help bees.
 What can you do?
 One of the most critical things for all pollinators is access to food sources for as long as possible throughout the year.
 This is true for honey bees, which need varying amounts of nectar and pollen depending on what’s going on in the hive.
 I’ve picked my top 5 honey bee plants for all year round forage in the garden, which will help other pollinators too.
 Diversity is a key requirement for bee health too, so I’m not suggesting you stop with these 5!

 The Bumblebee Conservation Trust reckon that Viper’s Bugloss (Echium vulgare) is perhaps the ultimate bumblebee plant – and it’s not bad for honey bees either.
 Native plants aren’t grown enough in gardens, and this is a classic example of one which looks really good in a border, especially when grown in groups.
 By definition, our native flora is good for our native fauna.
 Like the wild Foxglove, Viper’s Bugloss is a biennial with loads of nectar, but it flowers endlessly, from June to September, and does well in the sun in dry, well drained, even sandy soils.
 In the wild it’s distributed throughout England, and it deserves a place in everyone’s garden as well.